Saturday, February 21, 2015

 Based on learning

-Existing in all animal
+Existing in all animals

-Not all animal
+Not all animals

 Essential for physical balance